iamaziz/TermFeed/README.md

 download and unpack the [zipped folder](https://github.com/iamaziz/TermFeed/archive/master.zip), then:

 2) from the source distribution,

 	$ cd TermFeed
 	$ python setup.py install

 Or
-3) Alternatively link the executeable `feed.py` from the downloaded folder to some directory in your `PATH`, e.g.
+3) Alternatively link the executable `feed.py` from the downloaded folder to some directory in your `PATH`, e.g.

 	ln -s ~/Downloads/TermFeed/termfeed/feed.py /usr/local/bin/feed